philipturner/alphafold-metal/README.md

 Here's my game plan:

 1) Get the Python code working on CPU-only JAX.
+2) Comment out multimer and tests code; I'll port that another day.
-2) Create a Swift package that calls into Python code, then execute the model in SwiftPM tests.
+3) Create a Swift package that calls into Python code, then execute the model in SwiftPM tests.
-3) Translate the code outlined below to Swift, verbatim.
+4) Translate the code outlined below to Swift, verbatim.
-4) Replace calls into JAX and TensorFlow with MPSGraph.
+5) Replace calls into JAX and TensorFlow with MPSGraph.

 | File in `alphafold/model` | Lines of Python Code |
 | ------------------------- | -------------------- |